- 2013-2014 Student Handbook

 B. Reporting and Support

-The University encourages the reporting of all incidents of sexual assault.
-Any threat of retaliation or other attempt to prevent the report or investigation of an incident of sexual assault, or prevent participation in proceedings relating to sexual assault, is itself prohibited and will result in disciplinary action.
+The University encourages the reporting of all incidents of sexual assault or relationship violence.
+Any threat of retaliation or other attempt to prevent the report or investigation of an incident of sexual assault or relationship violence, or prevent participation in proceedings relating to sexual assault or relationship violence is itself prohibited and will result in disciplinary action.

 Deciding whether to report an incident is a personal and often difficult decision.
-Reporting sexual assault is often the beginning of a process by which a person may regain control over their lives.
-Reporting sexual assault may also help in preventing future incidents and establishing precedent that may assist other people in the future.
-It is important to understand the options available for reporting an incident of sexual assault.
+Reporting sexual assault or relationship violence is often the beginning of a process by which a person may regain control over their lives.
+Reporting sexual assault or relationship violence may also help in preventing future incidents and establishing precedent that may assist other people.
+It is important to understand the options available for reporting an incident of sexual assault or relationship violence.
 The following options are available:

 The only University resource that affords complete confidentiality is speaking with a licensed counselor in Student Health and Counseling.
 Speaking confidentially with a counselor in Student Health and Counseling may also be helpful in deciding how to proceed because a counselor will provide information regarding additional reporting options (described in Section IV.B.2, below) and available resources (see Section X).